IS7V4N/ESP32_E-Reader/README.md

 # ESP32 E-Reader

 A custom-built e-ink reading device based on the ESP32-C3, designed for everyday use.
-Built around a 4.2" e-ink display with a frontlight for reading in the dark enviroment, running a modified version of the [Crosspoint](https://github.com/crosspoint-reader/crosspoint-reader) open-source firmware adapted for custom hardware.
+Built around a 4.2" e-ink display with a frontlight for reading in the dark environment, running a modified version of the [Crosspoint](https://github.com/crosspoint-reader/crosspoint-reader) open-source firmware adapted for custom hardware.
 The goal was to build a capable, low-cost alternative to commercial e-readers with full control over both hardware and software.

 > **Note:** This is a fork of [Crosspoint Reader](https://github.com/crosspoint-reader/crosspoint-reader).
 See [What's changed from upstream](#whats-changed-from-upstream) for a summary of hardware-specific modifications.